Glory Be Quilt Block Free Tutorial

 By: Elaine Huff

-Today let's sew together this Glory Be quilt block.
+Today let's sew together this easy, beginner-friendly Glory Be quilt block.
 I actually think this is four blocks with sashing but that's not the way it's presented.
 The Glory Be appeared in Quiltmaker in 1992.
 It's a big block - 18" finished so you don't need to make very many to get a quilt top!
 Let's get started!

 glory be quilt block